Driver 8

-"Driver 8" is the second single from American musical group R.E.M.'s third album, Fables of the Reconstruction.
-Released in September 1985, the song peaked at number 22 on the U.S. Billboard Mainstream Rock Tracks chart.
-It was not released in Europe and did not chart in the United States.
+"Driver 8" is the second single from American musical group R.E.M.'s third album, Fables of the Reconstruction, released in September 1985.
+The song peaked at number 22 on the U.S. Billboard Mainstream Rock Tracks chart.

 The song refers to the Southern Crescent, a passenger train that was operated by the Southern Railroad until 1979, and continues today (with fewer stops) as the Amtrak Crescent.
 The music video shows Chessie System trains running around Clifton Forge, Virginia.

 Guitarist Peter Buck admitted in the liner notes for the band's 2003 compilation album In Time: The Best of R.E.M.
-1988-2003 that the verse chords for the song "Imitation of Life" were unintentionally taken from the verse chords of "Driver 8."
+1988–2003 that the verse chords for the song "Imitation of Life" were unintentionally taken from the verse chords of "Driver 8."

-In a Rolling Stone interview in 2009, Stipe said about his vocals: "It's like breathing - I don't think about it when I sing it.
+In a Rolling Stone interview in 2009, Stipe said about his vocals: "It's like breathing – I don't think about it when I sing it.
 I was listening to these live tapes and thought it was a beautiful song with incredible imagery.
 I listen to our old albums and think, 'OK, this is where that went wrong, this is a way to improve that.'
 And 'Wow, that's really good.
 You're not the hoax you think you are.'"
 A harmonica was played in a mimicking fashion to sound like a train whistle.

 Reception

 Cash Box said it is "a modulating country-folk rocker which features a thoughtful chorus hook and a soaring bridge."

+In 2024, in an interview with Mike Mills, Rick Beato described the song as "mournful".
+Mills agreed: "Melancholic, yeah.
+It's about trains, and trains are already wistful and mournful and melancholic.
+E minor is a great sad key."